 There are many variations of this holiday treat (I played around with a recipe I found on Just a Pinch), and mine has a salty-sweet combo of roasted peanuts, dark chocolate, and peanut butter.
 There’s some vanilla in there, too, so it’s sort of like a peanut butter cup fell into a vat with some whole peanuts and white vanilla candy.

 I’m not usually into things with the word “crack” in the name, but this four-ingredient chocolate candy is so good and so simple to make I’ve made batches of the stuff over the last few weeks.
 I’ve given out little baggies of the stuff and have gotten requests for more, more, more!
-So, the name really isn’t hyperbole: crock pot Christmas “crack” really lives up to expectations.
+So, the name isn’t hyperbole: crockpot Christmas “crack” really lives up to expectations.

 I’m not one for fussy candy recipes, but this one I can handle.
-It’s so ridiculously easy it’s hardly a recipe.
+It’s so straightforward it’s hardly a recipe.
 All you need to start are four ingredients and a slow cooker, that’s it.

-- 12 ounces dark chocolate: I used dark chocolate bars but you can use chocolate chips if you prefer.
-Other recipes call for milk chocolate or semi-sweet so you can play around with it if you want to switch it up.
+- 12 ounces dark chocolate: I used dark chocolate bars, but you can use chocolate chips if you prefer.
+Other recipes call for milk chocolate chips or semi-sweet chocolate chips, so you can play around with it if you want to switch it up.